 Discover the defining moments in the early life of Michael Jordan.
 From birth to education, explore key events.

 On February 17, 1963, Michael Jeffrey Jordan, later known as one of the greatest basketball players of all time, was born.
-Also known by his initials MJ, he would go on to become a global cultural icon.
+He would become an American businessman and former professional basketball player.

 In 1981, Michael Jordan accepted a basketball scholarship to the University of North Carolina at Chapel Hill, where he majored in cultural geography.

 On October 6, 1993, Michael Jordan announced his retirement from basketball, citing a loss of desire to play.
-He later mentioned that the murder of his father, James R. Jordan Sr., three months prior influenced his decision.
+He later attributed his decision partly to the murder of his father three months prior.

 On April 27, 2013, Michael Jordan married Yvette Prieto at Bethesda-by-the-Sea Episcopal Church.